Global equities surge on factory data, stimulus hopes

-NEW YORK (Reuters) - Global equity markets surged on Thursday, with U.S. and European benchmark stock indexes setting record highs, on the back of the strongest manufacturing data around the world in decades and a drop in bond yields that lifted big tech shares.
+NEW YORK (Reuters) - Global equity markets surged on Thursday, with U.S. and European benchmark indexes hitting record highs, as the strongest manufacturing data around the world in decades and a drop in bond yields drove investor optimism.

-U.S. President Joe Biden’s sweeping $2.3 trillion plan to rebuild America’s crumbling infrastructure added to investor enthusiasm, as did accelerating vaccine rollouts.
+U.S. President Joe Biden’s sweeping $2.3 trillion plan to rebuild America’s crumbling infrastructure added to the enthusiasm for risk assets, as did accelerating vaccine rollouts.

-The dollar fell, easing off nearly three-year highs in the first quarter, while oil rose before a meeting of the Organization of Petroleum Exporting Countries and allies that was expected to keep supply tight.
+The dollar fell, easing off nearly three-year highs in the first quarter, while U.S. crude futures rose more than 4% after the Organization of Petroleum Exporting Countries and allies agreed to start easing production cuts in May.

-Asian markets ended with a late burst pushing Chinese shares up 1.2%, while Europe’s STOXX 600 shrugged off France’s new lockdown order to close in on its pre-COVID record highs.
+Asian markets ended with a late burst pushing Chinese shares up 1.2%, while Europe’s STOXX 600 shrugged off France’s new lockdown order to close near its pre-COVID record high.

-Germany’s DAX index scaled a new high after IHS Markit’s Manufacturing Purchasing Managers’ Index (PMI) showed euro zone factories seeing their fastest pace on growth in the survey’s near 24-year history.
+Germany’s DAX index scaled a new peak after IHS Markit’s Manufacturing Purchasing Managers’ Index (PMI) showed euro zone factories seeing their fastest pace in growth in the survey’s near 24-year history.

 There are multiple tailwinds - stimulus, expectations of record earnings, vaccines - driving stocks higher, said King Lip, chief investment strategist at Baker Avenue Asset Management in San Francisco.